jpmorganchase/salt-ds/.changeset/early-students-hammer.md

 "@salt-ds/lab": minor
 ---

-Removed `SegmentedButtonGroup` from labs and promoted to core
+Removed `SegmentedButtonGroup` from labs and promoted to core.